digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 ### Tweaking Helm Values

-The OpenEBS dynamic NFS provisioner stack provides some custom values to start with.
+The OpenEBS NFS provisioner stack provides some custom values to start with.
 Please have a look at the [values](values.yml) file from the main GitHub repository.

-You can always inspect all the available options, as well as the default values for the OpenEBS dynamic NFS provisioner Helm chart by running below command:
+You can always inspect all the available options, as well as the default values for the OpenEBS NFS provisioner Helm chart by running below command:

 ```console
 helm show values openebs-nfs/nfs-provisioner --version 0.9.0 --version 0.9.0